The Doctors (1963 TV series): Original series run

+Both moves did not help matters, as NBC's serial lineup as a whole had been struggling for some time.
+The Doctors continued to be the lowest rated of the group, and the move to noon exacerbated the issue.
+The only serial ahead of it in the ratings was its new stablemate, which saw viewership drop by half after its move from CBS.
+NBC tried to remedy the situation by cancelling two more of its game shows, Battlestars and Blockbusters, and using that sixty minutes to relocate Texas, which had not found an audience, to 11:00/10:00 a.m. on April 26, 1982, so it could serve as the lead in for the two veteran serials airing in the noon hour.
+The move did not work as all three serials finished with lower ratings; The Doctors saw its ratings cut even more, eventually falling below a 2.0.

 NBC announced the cancellation of The Doctors (along with that of Texas) during the fall of 1982, and the last episode aired on December 31, 1982.
 The show once again finished in last place as part of the still-struggling NBC daytime lineup, which failed to see one of its serials finish in the top five in the final Nielsens for a fifth consecutive season.
 The ratings for The Doctors bottomed out at 1.6, less than half of what they were the year before and nearly one-fourth of what they were three years earlier.
 The final number broke a record set by the short-lived ABC soap The Best of Everything, which pulled a 1.8 rating at the conclusion of its only season in 1970; only Sunset Beach (1997–1999) and Passions (1999–2007), two later NBC serials, finished a season with a lower final rating.

 The ninety minutes freed up by the cancellations of The Doctors and Texas were filled by game shows beginning the following Monday.
 The Doctors saw its place taken by Just Men!, which was cancelled after thirteen weeks.
 The noon timeslot would not receive a stable show until Super Password premiered in September 1984, which ran until March 1989.